Banner with an overhead view of Austin City Limits Music Festival in Zilker Park with Austin downtown in the background.

 Capital Improvement Projects (Maximum award: $250,000)

-All capital project proposals are required to be reviewed by the Historic Preservation Office, Architectural Review Committee (ARC), and/or the Historic Landmark Commission (HLC).
-ARC project feedback must be incorporated into the proposal.
-To be placed on an upcoming agenda, please contact the Historic Preservation Office.
+If awarded, all capital project proposals are required to be reviewed by the Historic Preservation Office, Architectural Review Committee (ARC), and/or the Historic Landmark Commission (HLC).

 • American Disabilities Act (ADA) exterior access